photonle/discord-bot/README.md

-# Photon-Bot
+# discord-bot
-A node.js based discord bot, for use in the PLE Discord.
+A simple Discord.js based bot, running on Node, for use in the Photon Lighting Engine discord.

 ## Stuff it does.
 - Has configs and data files.